segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 ---

 > info "Linked Events is in private beta"
 > Linked Events is in private beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.
-[Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

 Use Linked Events to enrich real-time event streams with entities from your data warehouse to your destinations.
 Insert additional event context for downstream applications for richer data about each event.